 Congratulations!
-You have completed our Merchants Guide to Credit Card Processing.
-You should now have a strong understanding of how credit card processing works, how to choose a payment processor, what equipment might be best for your business, and how to accept credit cards while protecting your business from fraud and other risks.
-This knowledge will help you empower your business to grow by welcoming new customers and giving them options to pay for their purchases by using the payment method they most prefer.
+You've completed our Merchants Guide to Credit Card Processing.
+Be proud!
+That was a lot to get through!

+You now have a stronger understanding of how credit card processing works, how to choose a payment processor, what equipment might be best for your business, and how to accept credit cards while protecting your business from fraud and other risks.

+Armed with this knowledge, you're ready to take on the world of payments.
+You're more informed on how to do what's best for you and your customers.
 You also have the knowledge needed to protect your business from some of the potential risks associated with using credit cards by preventing and identifying fraud before it happens.

-If you'd like to learn more about credit card processing, we share regular updates on the Helcim Blog to help your business understand payments, choose a processor, grow your business, and get the most out of Using Helcim.
+If you'd like to learn more about credit card processing, we post regularly on the Helcim Blog on a variety of topics to help your business grow.
+Check out our blog here.